luthair/draw-steel-bar-brawl/README.md

 #### Invert values

 In order to represent "negative" resources such as wounds, you can invert the bar's values.
 This will display 0 as a full bar and the maximum value as an empty bar (and proportionally inbetween).

+It is also possible to flip the bar without inverting it's values by enabling the *Invert direction* setting.

 ![Inverted values](images/invert.png "Inverted values")